docker/cli/docs/deprecated.md

 **Deprecated In Release: v17.05**

+**Removed In Release: v22.06**

 The `-g` or `--graph` flag for the `dockerd` or `docker daemon` command was used to indicate the directory in which to store persistent data and resource configuration and has been replaced with the more descriptive `--data-root` flag.

-These flags were added before Docker 1.0, so will not be _removed_, only _hidden_, to discourage their use.
+These flags were deprecated and hidden in v17.05, and removed in v22.06.

 ### Top-level network properties in NetworkSettings